pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 events are rendered in a particular way for a particular purpose, such as analytics.

+A local notification log could be presented by an API in a serialized format e.g. JSON or Atom XML.
+A remote notification log could then access the API and present notification items in the same way as a local notification log.
+The section documents could then be cached.

 RecordNotificationLog
 ~~~~~~~~~~~~~~~~~~~~~

-If a relational record manager is being used to implement an application
-sequence, then it can also be adapted by the ``RecordNotificationLog``,
+A relational record manager can be adapted by the library class
+:class:`~eventsourcing.interface.notificationlog.RecordNotificationLog`,
-which will then present the application's events as event notifications.
+which will then present the application's events as notifications.

-The library class :class:`~eventsourcing.interface.notificationlog.RecordNotificationLog`
-is constructed with a relational ``record_manager``, and a ``section_size``.
+The ``RecordNotificationLog`` is constructed with a ``record_manager``,
+and a ``section_size``.

 .. code:: python